Checking out guest and registered customers

 If you don't set a checkout's customerId

-, then no customer is associated with the purchase.
+, then no is associated with the purchase.
 So, when you want to checkout a guest, don't send customerId

-in the body of a POST/checkouts
+in the body of a or request.

 Once you obtain these addresses and create these resources, you must associate their data with the checkout.